pagopa-archive/io-infrastructure-post-config/pagopa-proxy/README.md

 Following steps are needed, in order to deploy *pagopa-proxy*:

-* **Import IO TLS certificates in PEM format into the Azure Keyvault**, using the Azure GUI.
-The certificate and the key must be places one after the other, in PEM format in the same file.
-Refer to the overview section above for the name of the secret.
+* **Import IO TLS certificates in PEM format into the Azure Keyvault** using the Azure GUI.
+The certificate and the key must be placed one after the other, in PEM format, in the same file.

 The IO private/public certificates secret name is automatically derived from the chart, using  use the following format: *Values.pagopaProxy.secrets.azureSecretNamePrefix*-*pagopa-io-certs*